rrickgauer/auto-tables/README.md

 * **string** - `data-tablesort-type="string"`
 * **date** - `data-tablesort-type="date"`

-Dates require a further step that you can read about in our [docs ADD LINK HERE!!!!!!](#).
+Dates require a further step that you can read about in our [docs](https://www.ryanrickgauer.com/blog/entries.php?entryID=37).

 ### Tablesearch